 Most people are familiar with the idea of automation.
 If you work in a finance department, you’ve likely thought of how automation can increase your efficiency.
 Keeping your business operating efficiently is key to maintaining a budget as your business expands.
 But with low-quality data, you won’t get far.

 Automation is the logical end goal for any finance team that wants to improve its efficiency, but it requires preparation to get your business ready for that final step.
 There are many obstacles to implementing automation in your business.
-Within core business functions, one of the most prominent of these are analog invoices, which are a major efficiency bottleneck for many businesses.
+Within core business functions, one of the most common are analog invoices, PDFs as well as printed paper invoices, which are a major efficiency bottleneck for many businesses.

 So, what can you do to position your business to make the transition from analog invoices to e-invoices?
 Let’s start with the basics first.